szmpns/CTFlearn-Writeups/Forensics/MountainMan/README.md

 # MountainMan

-The hint by aothor is important.
+The hint by author is important.

 `Don't be fooled by two 0xffd9 markers. xor is your friend.`